 npm install -g npm@latest

-This command installs the latest version of NPM over the current version, and makes it available in the command console from any location.
+This command installs the latest version of NPM over the current version and makes it available from the command line from any location.

 npm install -g npm@lts

-If you want to update NPM only for a specific project, you should run the following command in the root folder of the project:
+If you want to update NPM only for a specific project, you must run the following command in the project’s root folder:

 npm install npm@latest